-There are 12 schools in the Nixa School District serving 6,348 students in Nixa, MO.
+There are 12 schools in the Nixa School District serving 6,640 students in Nixa, MO.
 We have four elementary schools, a K-6 STEAM school, two intermediate schools, a junior high school, a high school, an early childhood program (housed in two schools), and an alternative high school, (S.C.O.R.E.).
-Minority enrollment is 12.5% of the student body.
-The student-teacher ratio of 18:1 is one student higher than the state average of 17:1.

 Click HERE for Nixa Public Schools' district data from the Missouri Department of Elementary and Secondary Education.